chelseamharmon/sequenceLearning/README.md

 # Sequence Learning Task
-The goal of this study is to investigate how crEA-exposure influences motor sequence learning in school age children (6-12 years old) compared to a group of comparison children with no crEA exposure.
+The goal of this study is to investigate how caregiving related early adversity (crEA) exposure influences motor sequence learning in school age children (6-12 years old) compared to a group of comparison children with no crEA exposure.

 First subject ran March 18, 2018 (34 subjects)
 Switched to Touchscreen Version June 12, 2018